emiruz/sparse-data/README.md

     ..., [:port "mobile"] 4, [:port "desktop"] 5, [:port "tablet"] 6, ...

 For each new piece of data, instead of storing the entire record, all we need to store are the indexes of the values we encounter.
+Default values (nil) are not stored.
 This list is kept in a TSV GZIP, from which you may create a lazy sequence of any subset of fields using the *select* function to be used in further processing.

 ## Getting Started